polarcoral/monica/README.md

 # Monica
 Monica is a distributed file transport system.
 It provides the following features:
 *  Load balancing
 *  Routing according to IP
 *  Service registration and Discovery
+*  Monica can scale to a large number of concurrent users with distributed design based on a high performance asynchronous IO library

   To get monica binaries, go to [maven centre](http://search.maven.org/#search%7Cga%7C1%7Cmonica).
 Here is an example to add dependency in Maven: